phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 - Zero the frame to create a new, empty page table.
 - Continue with the next table level.

-While our `create_mapping` function is just some example code, we are now able to create new mappings for arbitrary pages.
+While our `create_example_mapping` function is just some example code, we are now able to create new mappings for arbitrary pages.
 This will be essential for allocating memory or implementing multithreading in future posts.

 ## Summary